KratosMultiphysics/Kratos/applications/CoSimulationApplication/README.md

 - The [MappingApplication](../MappingApplication) is used for mapping between nonmatching grids.

+## Dependencies

+The CoSimulation Application itself doesn't have any dependencies (except the `KratosCore` / `KratosMPICore` for serial/MPI-compilation).

+For running coupled simulations the solvers to be used have to be available.
+Those dependencies are python-only.

 ## Examples

 This section is currently under construction.
 Please refer to the [tests](tests) for examples of how the coupling can be configured.
 Especially the [Mok-FSI](tests/fsi_mok) and the [Wall-FSI](tests/fsi_wall) tests are very suitable for getting a basic understanding.

 ## How to couple a new (external) solver / software-tool?

 The CoSimulation Application is very modular and designed to be extended to coupling of more solvers / software-tools.This requires basically two components:

 The interface between the CoSimulation and a solver is the done with the [**SolverWrapper**](python_scripts/base_classes/co_simulation_solver_wrapper.py).
 This wrapper is specific to every solver and calls the solver-custom methods based on the input of CoSimulation.